loly1710/Library-System/README.md

 ## Description

 The Library Management System is a user-friendly platform designed to facilitate the management of a library's catalog.
-With two types of users, **employees** and **normal users**, the system allows for distinct access levels and features. **Employees** have the capability to manage the library catalog—adding, editing, or removing books—while **normal users** can register, log in, and view the library catalog, though they lack search and filtering options for simplicity.
+With two types of users, **employees** and **normal users**, the system allows for distinct access levels and features. **Employees** have the capability to manage the library category by adding, editing, or removing books while **normal users** can register, log in, and view the library catalog, though they lack search and filtering options for simplicity.

 ### Background